 Acupuncture helps problematic muscles to reconnect with the brain and stimulate your body's natural pain killing chemicals.
 It's particularly effective in treating relentless muscular problems and can be quite relaxing.
 The needles we use are extremely fine and may be inserted for anything from a few seconds to several minutes depending on the symptoms of your condition.
 The sensation varies from person to person – some people feel a warm ache, while others feel nothing at all.

 We practice a form of acupuncture called Myofascial Trigger Point Dry Needling or just Dry Needling for short.
-This differs from traditional Chinese acupuncture is that the ancient beliefs of 'yin', 'yang', and the energy 'qi' is substituted for a combined knowledge of physiology and pathology, anatomy, and the common principals of evidence based medicine.
+This differs from traditional Chinese acupuncture in that the ancient beliefs of 'yin', 'yang', and the energy 'qi' are substituted for a combined knowledge of physiology and pathology, anatomy, and the common principals of evidence based medicine.

 FREQUENTLY ASKED QUESTIONS

 Is there any scientific proof that acupuncture works?
 Yes, plenty.
 If you have a specific condition it may be advisable to research its effectiveness in treating your particular condition, or giving us a call first to discuss your needs.

 What does acupuncture do?
 There's too many benefits to list, but one of the most interesting things that acupuncture does is to help reduce the amount of pain you feel.
 It does this by acting on the pain control centres of the brain.
 It also helps stimulate blood circulation to the area that is being treated, which is a really useful aspect when dealing with muscular injuries.

 What if I'm scared of needles?
 It's worth noting that an acupuncture needle is nothing like a hypodermic needle used for an injection.
 They are much, much smaller.
 Ten or more needles would fit inside a standard hypodermic needle.